Green-Robot-Dev-Studios/SchoolMHC/README.md

 # SchoolMHC

-## A solution for schools to implement virtual mental health chatting between trained students and anonymous users.
+### A chat application that facilitates chat based anonymous mental health support, by students for students.

+### Things to change for a new school:
+- chat-animate.svg
+- locale.js
+- favicon.png